jsenv/core/packages/server/docs/handling_requests/handling_requests.md

 # Handling requests

-Request are handled by a parameter called "requestToResponse" responsible to describe the server response.
+Request are handled by the first service returning something in a "handleRequest" function.
-It is achieved by returning an object with response properties.
-This pattern is simpler than middleware with the same power.

 ```js
 import { startServer } from "@jsenv/server"